ohscar/rmalloc/doc/paper/simulating-locking.rst

 *static* linking, where all symbols must exist in the application binary.
 This requires the application to use the system *malloc* and *free* to work, since calls to a custom allocator within the application cannot be captured.

-Unfortunately that is not enough.
-To get statistics on memory *access* patterns one needs to essentially simulate the system the application runs in.
+Unfortunately is is not enough to simply get the calls to malloc and free.
+To get statistics on memory *access* patterns one needs to essentially simulate the computer system the application runs in.
 Options considered were TEMU [#]_ from the BitBlaze [#]_ project, but because it would not build on my Linux system, I evaluated Valgrind [#]_ and concluded that the support for instrumentation in Valgrind was satisfactory to my my requirements.

 Valgrind was originally a tool for detecting memory leaks in applications on the x86 platform via emulation and has since evolved to support more hardware platforms and providing tools for doing other